delta-io/delta/docs/source/delta-uniform.md

 ## Limitations

-.. warning:: UniForm is read-only from an Iceberg perspective, though this cannot yet be enforced since UniForm uses file-system-based commits when writing Iceberg.
+.. warning:: UniForm is read-only from an Iceberg perspective, though this cannot yet be enforced since UniForm uses HMS as catalog.
 If any external writer (not <Delta>) writes to this Iceberg table, this may destroy your Delta table and cause data loss, as the Iceberg writer may perform data cleanup or garbage collection that Delta is unaware of.

 The following limitations exist:

 - UniForm does not work on tables with deletion vectors enabled.
 See [_](delta-deletion-vectors.md).
-- Delta tables with UniForm enabled do not support `LIST`, `MAP`, and `VOID` types.
+- Delta tables with UniForm enabled do not support `VOID` types.
 - Iceberg clients can only read from UniForm.
 Writes are not supported.
 - Iceberg reader clients might have individual limitations, regardless of UniForm.
 See documentation for your target client.
-- Iceberg reader clients version 1.2.0 and below do not support `INT96` timestamp type written by <AS>.
-Use the following code in notebooks that write to UniForm tables to avoid this limitation: `spark.conf.set(“spark.sql.parquet.outputTimestampType”, “TIMESTAMP_MICROS”)`

 The following <Delta> features work for Delta clients when UniForm is enabled, but do not have support in Iceberg: